 - Convert money from one currency to another;

-- Withdraw money from your Balance Account to a debit card or bank account linked to your personal PayPal account;
+- Withdraw money from your Balance Account to a debit card or bank account linked to your personal account;

 - Transfer money for purchases of goods and services;

-- Send money to friends and family;
+- Send “personal transactions” to and request personal transactions from friends and family;

 - Buy, sell, and hold certain cryptocurrencies if eligible;

 - Make in-store purchases using a PayPal-branded debit card linked to your Balance Account;

 - Withdraw money at ATMs using a PayPal-branded debit card;

 - Transfer money to and withdraw money from PayPal Savings;

 - Set up Direct Deposit of funds into your Balance Account;